aparna0522/Bookstore/README.md

 <h2>How to run this project?</h2>
 Please ensure port 8080 is open and can serve the backend.
+Create a mongodb cluster, and use the mongoURI as the connection string.

 1. Run ```sh startBackendServer.sh```
 2. Run ```sh startFrontendServer.sh```